opendocsg/slw-judgments-backfill/2002_SGHC_161/report.md

 10\.
 He also submitted that the accused is not a habitual offender in that there is no history of offences other than the ones he is charged with.
 The accused is the sole breadwinner.
 The accused has also co-operated with the police and has pleaded guilty.

 11\.
 Mr Leong Kwang Lan for the prosecution candidly submitted that as the accused is 63 years of age, he is not liable to be caned in view of s 231 of the Criminal Procedure Code.
-Furthermore, the court is not at liberty to impose any additional term of imprisonment in lieu of caning: _Er Boon Huai & Anor v PP_ [1991] 1 SLR 232.
+Furthermore, the court is not at liberty to impose any additional term of imprisonment in lieu of caning: _Er Boon Huai & Anor v PP_ <span class="citation">[1991] 1 SLR 232</span>.

 12\.
 However he submitted that the court should take into account all the factors, including the following: